The State of Online Harassment on Social Media

 • Check your platform’s data and privacy policies regularly.
 Things can change, and you want to ensure you’re comfortable with how your information is collected and used.

 • Periodically audit your social media accounts to adjust privacy settings.
 Delete old posts and any content that you no longer want to be visible.
+Limit the information you make accessible online.

 • Be wary of what data you enter on generative AI social media apps, including personal details, confidential trade secrets, profile login info, or any material you wouldn’t want someone else to know.
 This can be used in training data and can also be used to build a psychographic profile of the user.